angelaccenture/foundation-kit/README.md

 Additional Features:
 1. RTL Support
-2. Enhanced Advanced Tabs, New Advanced Carousel, New Adanced Accordion
+2. Enhanced Advanced Tabs (count and hastag support), New Advanced Carousel, New Adanced Accordion
 3. Block Template Support (to use template as page component - for layout and to lessen the use of custom blocks)
 4. IP - Core Blocks -- Teaser, Advanced-Text, Breadcrumbs
 5. IP - Enhanced Quick Edit (for layout mode)